 Carfentanil is a dangerous new factor in the nation’s opioid crisis.
-This drug is behind rashes of deadly overdoses in Maryland, New Hampshire and other states.
+This drug is behind rashes of deadly overdoses in Texas, Maryland, and other states.
 But how much do you know about it?
 Here are five quick facts about the drug:

 - Carfentanil, a synthetic opioid, is a white powdery substance that looks like it could be cocaine or heroin.
 Drug dealers mix it with heroin to presumably make the heroin stronger.

 - It is 10,000 times more potent than morphine and 100 times more potent than fentanyl.

 - The drug is also used to tranquilize elephants and other large mammals.

 - This drug is so powerful it poses a significant threat to first responders and law enforcement personnel who touch it by accident.
 In addition, people can overdose on carfentanil quickly.
 Multiple doses of the anti-overdose drug Narcan may not be effective.